 Change the Talk is a peer-to-peer sexual violence

-Since its launch in 2016, Change the Talk workshop has been presented in 25 high schools for over 3,500 students.
+Since its launch in 2015, Change the Talk workshop has been presented in 37 high schools and youth groups for over 6,100 students.
 As a result, students are empowered to speak out against rape culture, advocate for consent culture, and make informed decisions about recourse if sexual violence takes place.
 Students have the opportunity to talk about these issues in a safe space in discussions led by educators their own age, and supported by NCJW | LA staff.
-Through involvement with Change the Talk, teens gain leadership skills and make change in their communities.
+Through involvement with Change the Talk, teens gain leadership skills and make changes in their communities.

 If you are interested in becoming a Peer Educator or hosting Change the Talk at your school or youth group, click here or contact us at:

 Follow us on Social Media